Glider (sailplane): History

 Sir George Cayley's gliders achieved brief wing-borne hops from around 1849.
 In the 1890s, Otto Lilienthal built gliders using weight shift for control.
 In the early 1900s, the Wright Brothers built gliders using movable surfaces for control.
 In 1903, they successfully added an engine.

-After World War I gliders were first built for sporting purposes in Germany.
-Germany's strong links to gliding were to a large degree due to post-World War I regulations forbidding the construction and flight of motorised planes in Germany, so the country's aircraft enthusiasts often turned to gliders and were actively encouraged by the German government, particularly at flying sites suited to gliding flight like the Wasserkuppe.
+After World War I, gliders were built for sporting purposes in Germany.
+Germany's strong links to gliding were in large part due to post-World War I regulations, where Germany was not permitted to construct or fly motorized planes.
+Accordingly, the country's aircraft enthusiasts often turned to gliders.
+Many of these enthusiasts were actively encouraged by the German government, particularly at flying sites suited to gliding flight like the Wasserkuppe.

-The sporting use of gliders rapidly evolved in the 1930s and is now their main application.
-As their performance improved, gliders began to be used for cross-country flying and now regularly fly hundreds or even thousands of kilometres in a day if the weather is suitable.
+The sporting use of gliders rapidly evolved in the 1930s; it is now their main application.
+As their performance improved, gliders began to be used for cross-country flying.
+They now regularly fly hundreds or even thousands of kilometres in a day when the weather is suitable.